-It should be noted that a total of 1 trillion gallons of water fell across Harris County over a 4-day period.
+It should be noted that a total of 1 trillion gallons of water fell across Harris County over a four-day period.
 This amount of water would cover Harris County’s 1,800 square miles with an average of 33 inches of water.
 More than two dozen rainfall gages registered seven-day readings topping 40 inches, with a maximum rainfall of 47.4 inches near Clear Creek at Interstate 45.
-(Keep in mind that Harris County generally receives an annual rainfall of about 50 inches per year, and our county received this much rainfall in just a few days.)
+Harris County generally receives an annual rainfall of about 50 inches per year; our county received this much rainfall in just a few days.
 This unprecedented storm event impacted the residents of each of Harris County’s 22 watersheds, and it is estimated that more than 120,000 structures were flooded in Harris County, alone.

-The breadth and depth of rainfall associated with Harvey simply has not been seen or experienced by Harris County before, and the Harris County Flood Control District is diligently working alongside its many partners, including Harris County Engineering Department, the City of Houston, the Federal Emergency Management Agency, and the U.S. Army Corps of Engineers, among others to proactively address the needs of our region.
+The breadth and depth of rainfall associated with Harvey simply has not been seen or experienced by Harris County before The Harris County Flood Control District is diligently working alongside its many partners, including Harris County Engineering Department, the City of Houston, the Federal Emergency Management Agency, and the U.S. Army Corps of Engineers, among others, to proactively address the needs of our region.